-MOURNING DOVE is 79,500 words.
-To paraphrase Abraham Lincoln’s apocryphal quote to Harriett Beecher Stowe, it was written to be the little novel that starts the great war against global warming.
+MOURNING DOVE is 81,000 words.
+Inspired by Abraham Lincoln’s apocryphal quote to Harriett Beecher Stowe, I wrote it to be the little novel that starts the great war against global warming.
+I am sending this to you because you represent X, whom I admire, and you ask for Y on your #MSWL.

 Jen, sleeping, sensed that Mom entered her room, bent over her, and kissed her cheek.
 Jen loved it when her mother woke her this way.